DTegano/NHL-Prediction-using-Machine-Learning/README.md

 [1] 0.5730129
 ```

 The best accuracy I could muster was a 57.3% - only roughly 1% higher than if I simply kept all of my variables into the model.
-While this is slightly disappointing, I still have hope that the more complex models can perform better.
 I'm also sharing below one of many graphs that can be completed with the logistic regression.
 As we can see, the predictions were all over the place - the model could have done almost just as well by flipping a coin for every game.
-On to the next model.

 ```
 pred = predict(logistic, newdata = test, type = "response") # removed the rounding to see real value